tikoehle/assistant/README.md

     - additional instructions specific to the assistent and message.
 """

-message_instructions = """
-Analyze the input and format and structure the output."""
+message_instructions = "Analyze the input and format and structure the output."
 ```

 ## Example run with existing Assistant instance at OpenAI